Speed Limits

 What are Type A and B streets?

 Type A streets are streets without a continuous yellow centre line and/or streets where a Neighbourhood Bikeway exists or is proposed in the Active Transportation Plan.
-The Speed Limit Establishment Policy specifies that the maximum speed limits on Type A streets is 30 km/h.
+The Speed Limit Establishment Policy specifies that the maximum speed limits on Type A streets will be 30 km/h.

 Type B streets are streets with a continuous yellow centre line and/or streets not defined as Type A streets.
 The Speed Limit Establishment Policy specifies that the maximum speed limits on Type B streets will be set based on the findings of a Safe Speed Study.